-The department aims to achieve high scientific literacy through the provision of a Science learning environment that would equip students with competencies to meet the challenges of the 21st Century through the integration of social emotional learning, ICT, self-directed and collaborative learning in the teaching of Science.
+This is achieved through the provision of a Science learning environment that would equip students with competencies to meet the challenges of the 21st Century through the integration of social emotional learning, ICT, self-directed and collaborative learning in the teaching of Science.

 The Science Department takes an inquiry-based approach to the teaching and learning of science.
-In this way, pupils become engaged and excited about what they are studying and they then become motivated to learn.
+In this way, students become engaged and excited about what they are studying and they then become motivated to learn.

-- Practical tests at Primary Three and Four
+- Practical tests

 - Group projects and presentations to develop the 21st century competencies